imnotarealpenguin/nova-copilot/README.md

 NOVA is the Cognitive Finance Copilot on Zircuit that turns human intent into seamless financial action.

-I should win because while others write code, I’ve built the vision: NOVA, the Copilot that bridges billions of excluded users into crypto by transforming fragmented transactions into human intent.
+I should win because while others submit ideas, I’ve built a blueprint for the future: NOVA, the Copilot that will onboard billions by turning fragmented crypto transactions into human intent.

 ---

 ## 9. Team
-I am a solo hacker with a background that blends AI, crypto research, and business design.
-But more than that, I am a creator of visions, obsessed with shaping ideas that feel impossible until they become inevitable.
-Innovation, creativity, intelligence, and uniqueness are not features of my work, they are my identity.
-NOVA is the proof: a Copilot not just built for crypto, but destined to redefine it.
+I am Santiago — a solo hacker, but more importantly, a dreamer who builds with purpose.
+My background blends AI, crypto research, and innovative design, but my real strength lies in vision: taking what feels impossible and shaping it until it becomes inevitable.

+For me, innovation, creativity, and intelligence aren’t just skills, they are who I am.NOVA is more than a project; it’s the proof of that identity.
+A Copilot not just built for crypto, but destined to redefine it.

 ---